d3/d3-scale/README.md

 Returns the value in the input domain *x* for the corresponding value in the output range *y*.
 This represents the inverse mapping from range to domain.
 For a valid value *y* in the output range, <i>pow</i>(<i>pow</i>.invert(<i>y</i>)) equals *y*; similarly, for a valid value *x* in the input domain, <i>pow</i>.invert(<i>pow</i>(<i>x</i>)) equals *x*.
 Equivalently, you can construct the invert method by building a new scale while swapping the domain and range.
 The invert method is particularly useful for interaction, say to determine the value in the input domain that corresponds to the pixel location under the mouse.

-Note: the invert method is only supported if the output range is numeric!
-The output range to be any type: colors, strings, or even arbitrary objects.
-As there is no facility to “uninterpolate” arbitrary types, the invert method is currently supported only on numeric ranges.
+Note: the invert method is only supported if the output range is numeric, and will return undefined if the output range is non-numeric (such as colors, strings or objects).

 <a name="pow_domain" href="#pow_domain">#</a> <i>pow</i>.<b>domain</b>([<i>numbers</i>])